oicheryl/oicheryl.github.io/_posts/2025-10-01-cloud-native-london-october-2025.md

 ## Cloud Native London November

-Our next meetup will be on Wednesday 1st October, when we'll be joined by speakers from FusionAuth, Cast AI, and Meghdo!
+Our next meetup will be on Wednesday 1st November, when we'll be joined by speakers from FusionAuth, Cast AI, and Meghdo!
 [RSVP and save the date now!](https://www.meetup.com/cloud-native-london/events/310408493/).

 Stay safe, stay healthy, and see you in a month!